sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 *************
 Installation
 *************
-Giotto is installed via R **but** there are required Python which must be installed in order for Giotto to function properly.
+Giotto is installed via R **but there are required Python modules** which **must** be installed in order for Giotto to function properly.
-Below are instructions for both Giotto Package Installation (via R) and Installation of Required Python Modules.
+Below are the instructions for both the Giotto Package Installation (Part 1) done via R and the Installation of Required Python Modules (Part 2).
-In order to use Giotto successfully, users must have both the Giotto Package installed as well as the required Python Packages.
+In order to use Giotto successfully, users **must** have both the Giotto Package installed as well as the required Python Packages.

 .. important::